-Japan PM urges Putin to work together to resolve island dispute
+Russian, Japanese leaders express new resolve to settle island row

-VLADIVOSTOK, Russia Japanese Prime Minister Shinzo Abe called on Russian President Vladimir Putin on Saturday to work together to resolve once and for all an island row that has marred ties for more than seven decades.
+VLADIVOSTOK, Russia (Reuters) - Japanese Prime Minister Shinzo Abe and Russian President Vladimir Putin on Saturday spoke of their joint resolve to settle once and for all a territorial row over a string of tiny islands that has marred ties for more than seven decades.

-Abe made the appeal in a speech delivered at a business conference in the Russian port city of Vladivostok, with Putin in attendance.
+In a speech delivered at a business conference in the Russian port city of Vladivostok, with Putin in attendance, Abe urged Putin to work with him to solve the dispute.

 "As the leader of Japan, I am firmly convinced of the correctness of the Japanese position, while you, Vladimir, as the leader of Russia, are entirely confident of the correctness of the Russian position," Abe said.